 Detailed descriptions of assessments and procedures are provided in the MOP.
-All study procedures and assessments are to be performed according to the table of procedures (Table 3-1).
 The investigator is responsible for ensuring responsibilities for all procedures and assessments are delegated to appropriately qualified site personnel.

 10.2.1 Demographics

 Obtain demographic information including age, race, ethnicity, and sex.